yevheniiairapetian/to-do-app/README.md

 - Some button clicks produce simple sound notifications for more interactivity and engagement
 - Some UI elements use simple icons and animations for better UX
 - The app is responsive thanks to media queries
 - The lists display updates to the user upon typing / editing / deleting text in the lists, hence, the user instantly gets feedback when using the list features
+- Toggle list view between expand (makes lists wider and taking each a separate row) \ collapse modes (makes lists narrower and taking each 1/3 of the row width)

 #### Auto-save and PWA functionality